venkat90-i/SILICON-SCAFFOLD/pocv3/README.md

 * **X-Server Cursor Fix**: Forces standard cursor visibility to prevent the "invisible mouse" bug common in WSLg and X-Server environments.

 ---
+##  CRITICAL KNOWN ISSUE: SCHEMATIC VIEWER IS BROKEN

+**Be warned: The Schematic Viewer in v3.1 is currently unstable.** While the new zoom/pan GUI engine is fully implemented, the underlying generation pipeline from Yosys to Graphviz is failing.
+* You may experience errors where the `.dot` file is not generated or the `.png` conversion fails entirely.
+* Yosys may also fail to automatically resolve the top module using the `hierarchy -auto-top` command.
+* **Do not rely on the "Schematic (Yosys)" button in this build until a hotfix is deployed.**
+---

 ## Technical Specifications